D is for Distance: a personal, hallucinatory journey through medical bureaucracy

 Petit and Matthews’ film is more collaged and essayistic, though it incorporates harrowing personal footage and testimony; Matthews’ plaintive calls to her unresponsive son – “Louis?
 Louis?” – become a refrain (doctors encouraged her to film his seizures).
 Jodhi May’s narration relates Louis’s thoughts both in first and third person, while the authorial parents are wholly in distancing third person.
 And while “the mother” focuses on fraught communication and care (there’s a seam of furious disillusionment with doctors and the NHS), the aloof-presenting “father” takes Louis on a train and boat trip to the Arctic north.

 This journey incorporates notes from “a film that will never get made” – seemingly about the paranoiac CIA counterespionage veteran James Angleton.
-From him, Petit further free-associates to William Burroughs, Grünewald’s Crucifixion and the back of David Bowie’s head.
+From him, Petit further free-associates, from William Burroughs to internet barons, Grünewald’s Crucifixion and the back of David Bowie’s head.
 There’s a flavour of Adam Curtis’s 20th-century psychohistories, enhanced by hallucinatory silent-film clips, which also fold back to Louis’s gothic drawings.
 How to encapsulate – emerge from – all this?
 Petit sees time running out and writing on the wall – and the ground is strange and shifting.

 ► D is for Distance is in UK cinemas 3 April.